TL;DR

 How to better use Facebook Marketplace

-There are different ways to get even more out of this feature as a business:
+There are different ways to get even more out of this feature:

 Get to know popular products that sell

 Products change in performance across platforms.
-It’s best to research Facebook’s top-selling products by exploring similar sellers and their “Top Picks” (a.k.a.
+It’s best to research popular products on Facebook Marketplace by exploring similar sellers and their “Top Picks” (a.k.a.
 Today’s Picks) section.

-Once you discover a similar product that you want to sell, create ads for it to expand its reach on the platform and increase sales.
+Once you discover a similar product that you want to sell, create ads for those products to expand their reach on the platform and increase sales.

 The second way to discover popular products that sell on Facebook is by visiting business pages similar to yours.
 The top-performing items are always listed at the top of the page.